← all posts

 Can I run a good AI agent on a local model?

-For the orchestrator, no. Local models in the 7B-14B parameter range cannot hold the context or make the decisions required for real agentic work.
+For the main brain, no. Small local models (7B-14B parameters - think of these as the lightweight, free options you run on your own computer) cannot hold the context or make the decisions required for real agentic work.
 They’re fine for simple classification or routing tasks within a larger system, but putting them in charge of decision-making is setting yourself up for mediocre results at every step.

 How much does it cost to run Opus as an AI agent?